Tigers vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nick Maton will lead the Detroit Tigers into a matchup with Christian Yelich and the Milwaukee Brewers on Tuesday at 7:40 PM ET, in the second game of a three-game series at American Family Field.
+Rowdy Tellez and the Milwaukee Brewers meet Zach McKinstry and the Detroit Tigers on Wednesday at 1:40 PM ET.

-The Brewers are the favorite in this one, at -175, while the underdog Tigers have +145 odds to play spoiler.
-The over/under for the matchup is listed at 8.5 runs.
+The Brewers are -210 moneyline favorites in this matchup against the Tigers (+170).
+The over/under for the game has been set at 8 runs.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.